Danaus chrysippus: Adult predators

-The most common predator of adult plain tigers are birds.
+The most common predators of adult plain tigers are birds.
 In eastern Africa, the most common predator is the fiscal shrike L. c. humeralis.

 Parasites

-There are several organisms which parasitize the larvae of D. chrysippus.
-The fly S. flavohalterata of the Family Tachinidae is responsible for small amounts of parasitization in D. chrysippus populations.
+There are several organisms which parasitise the larvae of D. chrysippus.
+The fly S. flavohalterata of the Family Tachinidae is responsible for small amounts of parasitisation in D. chrysippus populations.
 It is unclear whether the fly oviposits on the eggs of D. chrysippus or whether the fly oviposits on leaves which are then consumed by D. chrysippus larvae.
 S. flavohalterata does not kill the larvae, and development is normal until the pupal stage, when larvae dies and the parasite emerges from the pupa instead.
 A. chrysippi, a parasitic wasp of the family Braconidae, oviposits on larvae early in their development and then kills them in the later stages.
 As many as fifty wasps may emerge from one large caterpillar, and they then pupate on the deceased host.
 Parasitic wasps of the genus Charops also infest plain tiger populations, likely during the egg or first instar stage, and then kill the larvae in a later instar stage.

 Sturmia convergens is also a parasitoid of D. chrysippus.

 Diseases

 The plain tiger is infected by a male-killing bacterium called Spiroplasma.
 Male-killing bacteria are transmitted vertically, from mother to offspring.
 Female plain tigers infected with Spiroplasma will produce all-female broods, because the bacteria kills infected male offspring during either their embryonic or first larval instar stage.
-Although male-killing bacteria are uncommon in species which lay eggs singly, experimentally treating infected females with antibiotics restored an even sex ratio to their subsequent broods, thus indicating that it is indeed Spiroplasma which is responsible for all-female broods in D. chrysippus.
+Although male-killing bacteria are uncommon in species which lay eggs singly.
+Experimentally treating infected females with antibiotics restored an even sex ratio to their subsequent broods, thus indicating that it is indeed Spiroplasma which is responsible for all-female broods in D. chrysippus.
 However, the prevalence of this bacteria in the plain tiger seems to be restricted to east African populations.